-- Increased sales of professional segment products due to strong demand for landscape contractor equipment, continued acceptance and demand for our drip irrigation solutions in agricultural markets, and the successful introduction of new and enhanced products that were well received by customers, including products in the golf market and rental and specialty construction equipment market.
+- Increased sales of professional segment products due to strong demand for landscape contractor equipment, demand for our drip irrigation solutions in agricultural markets, and the successful introduction of new and enhanced products that were well received by customers, including products in the golf market and rental and specialty construction equipment market.
 Additionally, improved price realization, as well as incremental sales from acquisitions of \$2.8 million, contributed to our net sales growth in fiscal 2014. - Increased sales of residential segment products due to strong shipments and demand for snow thrower products and parts as a result of heavy snow falls during the 2013-2014 snow season in key markets and strong preseason demand for the 2014-2015 snow season.
 Additionally, higher shipments and demand for our zero-turn radius riding mowers and increased sales of electric trimmers and blowers contributed to our sales growth.
-However, residential segment net sales in Australia were down due to unfavorable weather conditions and foreign currency exchange rate changes.

-• Our overall net sales in international markets slightly increased by 1.2 percent in fiscal 2014 compared to fiscal 2013.
+However, residential segment net sales in Australia were down due to unfavorable weather conditions and foreign currency exchange rate changes. - Our overall net sales in international markets slightly increased by 1.2 percent in fiscal 2014 compared to fiscal 2013.
 However, changes in foreign currency exchange rates reduced our total net sales by approximately \$5 million in fiscal 2014.

 Gross Margin.
-Gross margin represents gross profit (net sales less cost of sales) as a percentage of net sales.
-See Note 1 of the Notes to Consolidated Financial Statements, in the section entitled "Cost of Sales," for a description of expenses included in cost of sales.
 Gross margin slightly increased by 10 basis points to 35.6 percent in fiscal 2014 from 35.5 percent in fiscal 2013.
 This improvement was mainly the result of the following factors: